vlinecars/vlinecars.github.io/_posts/2013-01-30-vlocity-train-quiet-carriage.md

 >
 > “I think it will be quite successful,” he said.

 The trial was successful, with 'quiet carriages' rolled out to the entire VLocity train fleet.
-They have not appeared on any V/Line trains.
+They have not appeared on any other members of the V/Line train fleet.

 ## Application